garresandeep5/garresandeep5/README.md

 - 👋 Hi, I’m @garresandeep5
 - 👀 I’m interested in DevOps-Engineer,Cloud-Engineer
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently looking ...
 AWS&DevOps
 - 💞️ I’m looking to collaborate on ...
 IT Industries -📫 How to reach me ...
 - Gmail:garresandeep5@gmail.com